dimitri-nicolo/calico/threat/anomaly-detection/customizing.md

 ### Variables of specific Anomaly Detection Jobs

-#### Note about AD_`job_name`_ALERTS_PER_DAY variables
+#### Note about AD_`job_name`_SENSITIVITY variables
-  This variable changes the model sensitivity for the correspondent job.
+  This variable changes the **sensitivity** for the correspondent job.

-  Each model with this parameter is automatically tuned up to detect a desired number of alerts per day.
-It doesn't mean the model detects exactly this number of anomalies.
+  Changing this variable you adjust sensitivity to detected suspicious values or combinations of values.
+  Higher sensitivity means more suspicious values are treated as anomalies and vice versa.
+  Increase in this variable is resulted in more alerts.

-  This variable is not necessarily an integer number.
-It can be a float number.
+  This variable can be changed from 0.1 to 1000.

 #### port_scan Job